-The Fellowship's journal, The Dickensian, founded in 1905, publishes articles of literary criticism from scholars around the world and occasionally special Supplements of newly discovered letters by Dickens.
-It also carries reviews of books, plays, films and TV productions, together with reports of Fellowship activities and other Dickens-related news.
-The Dickensian is edited by Professor Malcolm Andrews of the University of Kent.
+The Fellowship's journal, The Dickensian, founded in 1905, publishes a wide range of articles on the life and work of Charles Dickens, contributed by scholars from around the world.
+It also publishes edited and annotated transcriptions of newly discovered Dickens letters.
+In addition to its articles, each issue carries reviews of books, plays, films and TV productions, together with reports of Fellowship activities and other Dickens-related news.
+The Dickensian is edited by Professor Malcolm Andrews of the University of Kent; and the Associate Editor is Dr Tony Williams.

 It is not necessary to belong to the Fellowship in order to subscribe to The Dickensian, but there is a special low rate for members.